-Area closes when the eiders are nesting in April and May
+Area closes when the eiders are nesting

 Please do not try to scare the seals into the water by shouting, throwing things at them, or flying drones.
 We want them to continue to feel comfortable hauling out here.
 If they are disturbed too often, they will eventually stop coming.
-Seals are quite afraid of drones, as are all of the local birds.
+Seals are quite afraid of drones, as are the local birds.